LibraryCarpentry/lc-data-intro/_episodes/04-regular-expressions.md

 > > Frence
 > > Franch
 > > ~~~
-> > This will also find strings at the end of a line.
-It will find words where there were characters before these, for example `in French` or `faux-French`.
+> > This will match the pattern only when it appears at the end of a line.
+It will also find strings with other characters coming _before_ the pattern, for example, `in French` or `faux-French`.
 > {: .solution}
 {: .challenge}